NO-ob/LoliSnatcher_Droid/README.md

 - [x] View image previews
 - [x] Load new image previews on scroll
 - [x] View full sized image in an intent
-- [ ] View Tags and comments In an intent
 - [x] Add Open in browser button to gallery
 - [x] Batch download Images from gelbooru
 - [x] Add support for danbooru